 How to Resolve Conflicts (Part 1)

+My goal for your marriage is for you and your spouse to be in love with each other.
 With love, marriage is sensational.
 Without it, it's hell.
-So every time I tackle marital conflict, I stress the importance of resolving it in a way that builds the feeling of
+So every time I tackle marital conflict, I stress the importance of resolving it in a way that builds the feeling of love in marriage.

 The Policy of Joint Agreement